Moran79/LDATree/README.md

 install.packages("LDATree")
 ```

 The CRAN version is an outdated one from 08/2023.
-As of 06/2024, please
+Please stay tune for
-use the command below for the current version, and the official updated
+the latest version, which will be released around 10/2024.
+Meanwhile,
-CRAN release will be coming soon!
+feel free to try the undocumented version bellow.

 ``` r
 library(devtools)